First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 \subsubsection{Laser Calibration}

-A custom Q-switched diode pumped Q1B-10 laser made by Quantum Light Instruments was used as a light source for PMT calibration.
-Leveraging the use of 2$^{\mathrm{nd}}$, 4$^{\mathrm{th}}$, and 5$^{\mathrm{th}}$ harmonic generators with an initial beam at 1064\,nm this laser emitted light at 213\,nm and 532\,nm.
-The maximum output energy was 1\,mJ and 0.5\,mJ respectively with a pulse length $<$\,8\,ns.
-The laser allowed remote control of the (i) input pump current as well as (ii) the mechanical scroll-step variable attenuator to reduce total beam transmission.
-The variable attenuator had 0.2\% transmission adjustment accuracy.
+A custom Q-switched diode pumped Q1B-10 laser made by Quantum Light Instruments is used as a light source for PMT calibration.
+Leveraging the use of 2$^{\mathrm{nd}}$, 4$^{\mathrm{th}}$, and 5$^{\mathrm{th}}$ harmonic generators with an initial beam at 1064\,nm, this laser emits light at 213\,nm and 532\,nm.
+The maximum output energy is 1\,mJ and 0.5\,mJ respectively with a pulse length $<$\,8\,ns.
+The laser is equipped with remote control of (i) the input pump current as well as (ii) the mechanical scroll-step variable attenuator to reduce total beam transmission.
+The variable attenuator has a 0.2\% transmission adjustment accuracy.